 Your business should take up space online.
 You need a website – your hub of information, your social media channels, and of course, online advertisements.
 But how do you maximize their impact?
 How can you make it work for you, while you work on your business?

 Your digital marketing should be treated like a workhorse – they are the heavy lifters of your message.
-Let’s tuck into some tasty ways that you can make your marketing work harder.
+Let’s tuck into nine tasty ways that you can make your marketing work harder.

 Wouldn’t be a marketing article without SEO.
 Search Engine Optimization is to make your website efficient.
 It means that with the right keywords, you will appear in search time after time.